rmosolgo/graphql-ruby/guides/object_cache/schema_setup.md

 end
 ```

-See the {% internal_link "Redis guide", "/object_cache/redis" %} or {% internal_link "Memcached guide", "/object_cache/memcached" %} for details about configuring cache storage.
+See the [Redis guide](/object_cache/redis) or [Memcached guide](/object_cache/memcached) for details about configuring cache storage.

-Additionally, it accepts some options for customizing how introspection is cached, see {% internal_link "Caching Introspection", "/object_cache/caching#caching-introspection" %}
+Additionally, it accepts some options for customizing how introspection is cached, see [Caching Introspection](/object_cache/caching#caching-introspection)

 ## Context Fingerprint

 Additionally, you should implement `def self.private_context_fingerprint_for(context)` to return a string identifying the private scope of the given context.
-This method will be called whenever a query includes a {% internal_link "`public: false` type or field", "/object_cache/caching#public" %}.
+This method will be called whenever a query includes a [`public: false` type or field](/object_cache/caching#public).
 For example:

 ```ruby
 class MySchema < GraphQL::Schema